guoxuan-ma/digital-twin-policy-learning/README.md

   A synthetic dataset with the same structure as the original EHR data used in the paper.
   This dataset is included as the primary example data for demonstrating the generic interface.

+- `create_model_ready_data.ipynb`
+  Preprocessing notebook for the facsimile example data.
+  This notebook:
+  - Loads `facsimile_data.csv`
+  - Harmonizes the column names used by the example workflow
+  - Creates derived variables such as `month_index`, `age_cat`, and `months_since_vax_cat`
+  - Standardizes age and generates dummy-variable columns for the RNN covariates
+  - Outputs `facsimile_model_ready_data.csv` for use in the example pipeline
 ---

 # Main Classes